nikp29/CanopyCaptureApp/README.md

 # eDensiometer
-An application for mobile platforms, created as an alternative to using densiometers.
+A digital canopy cover measurement device, created as a more accurate alternative to spherical densiometers.
+Copyright 2018, Nikhil Patel and Billy Pierce.
+All Rights Reserved.